-The west coast of Ireland is one of the richest archaeological landscapes in Europe with its surviving, though much threatened, Gaelic culture.
-There is a mixture of prehistoric and historical sites (for there are no Roman or Saxon remains in Ireland), monastic and early Christian sites, country houses, small museums and other treats strung out along one of the most beautiful coastlines in Europe.
+The west coast of Ireland is one of the richest archaeological landscapes in Europe, its piquancy by juxtaposition with the surviving, though much threatened, Gaelic culture.
+There is a mixture of prehistoric and historical sites (there are no Roman or Saxon remains in Ireland), monastic and early Christian sites, country houses, small museums and other treats strung out along one of the most beautiful coastlines in Europe.

-Irish archaeology and history offer a wealth of information, due partly to the extraordinary amount of survey and excavation carried out in the last two decades.
+Irish archaeology and history offer a wealth of information, due partly to the extraordinary amount of survey and excavation carried out in the last three decades.
 From 10,000 years ago, the first hunter-gatherers moved across the island, exploiting the rich land and sea life of the western seaboard.
-From 6,000 years ago, complex societies were established and the development of a series of tombs bears out the structure of society at this time.
-From 4,000 years ago, Bronze Age and Iron Age Ireland produces incredible gold torcs, wonderful jewellery and fascinating evidence of religious beliefs and rituals, contact with people overseas, and an increasingly stratified society.
+From 6,000 years ago, complex societies were established and the development of a series of tombs bears witness to the structure of society at this time.
+From 4,000 years ago, Bronze Age and Iron Age Ireland produced incredible gold torcs, wonderful jewellery and fascinating evidence of religious beliefs and rituals, contact with people overseas, and an increasingly stratified society.

-Closer to our time rising rural populations led to a catastrophic famine and the deaths of one million people, the single largest loss of life in nineteenth-century Europe.
-Mass emigration to Britain and North America followed, and with it, ironically, a rising awareness of the cultural importance of this disappearing Gaelic world.
-This awareness provided inspiration for the remarkable cultural literary revival at the end of the nineteenth century, and is something which remains to this day.
+Closer to our time, rising rural populations led to a catastrophic famine and the deaths of one million people, the single largest loss of life in 19th-century Europe.
+Mass emigration to Britain and North America followed, and with it, ironically, a rising consciousness of the cultural importance of this disappearing Gaelic world.
+This awareness provided inspiration for the remarkable cultural literary revival at the end of the 19th century, and is something which remains to this day.

-Explore the incredibly rich rural landscapes, studded with small towns and villages, of the south and west coasts.
-The vast bulk of the country is still beautiful, unspoilt and offers a happy balance between fantastic archaeological sites and scenery, superb accommodation and relative peace and quiet.
-Our extensive itinerary is planned to take in parts of the country which show the cultural legacy of the island, specifically outside of the major cities.
-In addition, the food on the west coast is of the highest standard, and the daily fresh catch can bring in all sorts of delights.
+This tour explores the rich rural landscapes, studded with small towns and villages, of the south and west coasts.
+The vast bulk of the country is still beautiful, and offers a happy balance between first-rate archaeological sites and unspoilt scenery, comfortable accommodation and relative peace and quiet.
+In addition, the food is of a high standard, and the daily catch can bring in all sorts of delights.

-The coach leaves Cork airport at midday or meet in the hotel.
-The beautiful coastal town of Kinsale has a rich maritime history: the battle in 1601 was a turning point in Irish history.
+The coach leaves Cork Airport at midday; alternatively, meet at the hotel.
+(Several airlines link Cork with various UK airports so flights are not included in the package.)
+The beautiful coastal town of Kinsale has a rich maritime history; the battle in 1601 was a turning point in Irish history, with the rule of the English prevailing.
 Visit the 17th-century, star-shaped Charles Fort.
 Overnight in Kinsale.

 Killarney, Dingle.
-Leave west Cork for Killarney.
-Visit the 19th-century Muckross House and gardens, Killarney’s National Park and see the earliest Bronze Age copper mine in northwest Europe.
-Drive along the dramatic south coast of the Dingle peninsula passing Inch and Anascaul, a landscape of mountain and sandy beach.
+Leave west Cork for Killarney National Park and see the earliest Bronze Age copper mine in northwest Europe.
+Drive along the dramatic south coast of the Dingle peninsula passing Inch and Anascaul, a landscape of mountains and sandy beaches.
 First of two nights in Dingle.

 The Dingle Peninsula.
-Dún Beag is a cliff-edge Iron Age fort with four earthen rings and a souterrain overlooking the sea and the Iveragh Peninsula.
 Drive around Slea Head (the westernmost point of Europe) to Dunquin and associated sites.
 The area is dotted with beehive huts, standing stones, and early monastic sites.
 Visit the Blasket Islands’ Visitor Centre and Ferriter’s Cove, the earliest Mesolithic site in the southwest of Ireland.
-Continue to the monastic sites of 10th-century Riasc, the perfectly preserved 8th-century Gallarus Oratory, and the 12th-century Kilmalkedar church.
+Continue to the monastic sites of tenth-century Riasc, the perfectly preserved eighth-century Gallarus Oratory, and the 12th-century church at Kilmalkedar.
 Visit the region’s museum in the village of Ballyferriter.

 The Aran Islands.
-The Aran Islands have captivated visitors for hundreds of years; distinctive geology and landscape alone make it a memorable trip, and the archaeology makes it unforgettable.
-Earliest occupation dates from the 8th century bc, and it was here in the 1890s that J.M.
+The Aran Islands have captivated visitors for hundreds of years; distinctive geology and landscape alone make it a memorable trip, the archaeology makes it unforgettable.
+Occupation dates from the eighth century bc.
+Here in the 1890s J.M.
 Synge came to record the islands’ folklore and traditions which inspired his dramatic writings.
-By ferry to Inishmore, with views back on the Cliffs of Moher, for a full day on the island exploring ring forts, churches, and grave sites.
+By ferry to Inishmore, with views back to the Cliffs of Moher, for a day on the island exploring ring forts, churches and grave sites.

 The Burren.
 Visit Ailwee Cave, the largest and most spectacular cave in Ireland.
-Surrounding Leamaneh castle, 15th-century, is a mediaeval landscape of ancient roads and ruins.
+Leamaneh Castle dates to the 15th century, and surrounding it is a medieval landscape of ancient roads and ruins.
 Continue north through the Burren to view prehistoric Poulnabrone dolmen.

 Kilmacduagh, Shannon.
 The 11th-century slightly leaning 100ft tower at Kilmacduagh is on a monastic site with four ruined churches.
-Continue to Shannon airport by 11.00am where the tour ends.
+From here drive to Shannon Airport where the tour ends by 3.15pm.

 Professor Muiris O'Sullivan